-The main benefit of drinking infused waters is good old-fashioned hydration.
-Staying hydrated helps with transportation of nutrients and oxygen within your body, lubricates your joints, helps organs maintain optimal function, and keeps your skin looking great.
-Drinking water even helps with concentration and clear thinking!
+The main benefit of drinking infused water is good, old-fashioned hydration.
+Staying hydrated helps to transport nutrients and oxygen within your body, lubricates your joints, aids organs in maintaining their optimal function, and keeps your skin looking great.
+Drinking water even optimizes concentration and clear thinking!

 The Best Ingredients for Infused Water Recipes